herkkules/herkkules/README.md

 **Interim Leadership Services:**

 I step in as a seasoned product leader to provide stability and drive by filling a leadership gap, managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands.
-I deliver hands-on expertise to ensure continuity and momentum.
+I deliver hands-on experience to ensure continuity and momentum.

 > Business evolution sometimes brings its own **Leadership Gap**, requiring empathy and sustainable routines.
 I design and implement **Workflows** that enable your organisation to meet future **Growth** with agility and resilience, ensuring both immediate and continued success.